pwestman/pwestman.github.io/README.md

 order to get more accurate measurement, I’ve bought 5 pieces of this sensor from the local retailer.

+**Progress Report: Distribution of Work Among Team Members (CENG 319)**

+**Team**: tooBee \| !tooBee

+**Team** Members: Paul Westman, Roberto Loja, Yurii Sentsiv

+**Project**: Smart Hive

+We will be dividing the work for our application based on the Model View Controller pattern.
+With 3 people in our group, we will each focus on one aspect.

+Paul Westman: Scrum Master.
+In addition, Paul will be responsible for the tracking the population of the bees.
+This will be done by taking the raw data from IR sensors at the entrance of the hive, storing it in a database (Model), performing the main logic (Controller) and presenting it to the user in a pleasing way.

+Roberto Loja: Roberto will be responsible for tracking the weight of the hive.
+He will store the weight change of the hive in the database (Model), perform the main logic on this data (Controller),  and present this data to the user in the user interface.

+Yurii Sentsiv: Yurii will be responsible for tracking the humidity and temperature data from the hive as well as detecting the location of the cluster of bees within the hive based on density.
+He will store this data in the database, perform the main logic on this data, and present to the user in the user interface.

+Although the roles have been broken down, we will all work together to put together the final application and many of the roles will overlap.

 #### 2.6.1.5 Week 5: Mechanical Assembly and Writing Progress Report

 **Progress Report: Yurii Sentsiv**